 MONITORING PLAN What (Is the parameter to be monitored?)
 Where (Is the parameter to be monitored?)
 How (Is the parameter to be monitored?)
 When (Define the frequency / or continuous?)
 Why (Is the parameter being monitored?)
-Cost (if not included in project budget) Who (Is responsible for monitoring?)
-Community Grievances Isolated households and Edchera HSE team members from the EPC and Project Company to visit the isolated houses in the area and the village of Edchera to capture potential grievances.
-Monthly Capture grievances from potentially vulnerable social receptors Not applicable Project Company and EPC Emergency monitoring Not applicable Register emergencies and follow-up-remediation Every time there is an emergency Register emergencies and follow-up-remediation To be covered by the EPC.
-EPC Operation Waste management - - Waste log estimated of quantities and types of solid waste reuse, recycling and disposal.
-Include an indication if solid waste disposal has met intended recycling, recovery or reuse targets Quarterly Monitor compliance with waste management targets Not applicable O&M / subcontractors Waste management - - Waste log quantities and types of solid waste taken off site, the approved handler, and where the waste was disposed.
-Special attention will be given to hazardous waste.
-Every time waste leaves the site.
+Cost (if not included in project budget) Who (Is responsible for monitoring?) intended recycling, recovery or reuse targets Waste management - quantities and types of solid waste taken off site, the approved handler, and where the waste was disposed.
+Special attention will be given to hazardous waste. - Waste log Every time waste leaves the site.
 Statistics to be compiled quarterly.
-Monitor compliance with off-site disposal by approved subcontractors Not applicable O&M / subcontractors Waste management - - Waste log quantities and types septic tanks taken off Monthly Monitor compliance with off-site disposal Not applicable O&M / subcontractors
+Monitor compliance with off-site disposal by approved subcontractors Not applicable O&M / subcontractors Waste management - quantities and types septic tanks taken off site, the approved handler, and where the waste was disposed; - Waste log Monthly Monitor compliance with off-site disposal by approved subcontractors Not applicable O&M / subcontractors Waste Management - evidence of accidental releases and to verify that wastes are properly labelled and stored Waste storage collection, storage and transfer areas Visual inspection Weekly Monitor compliance with waste storage requirements Not applicable O&M Hazardous Materials - Hazardous Materials storage collection, storage and Visual inspection Weekly Monitor compliance with hazardous materials storage requirements Not applicable O&M

 MONITORING PLAN What (Is the parameter to be monitored?)
 Where (Is the parameter to be monitored?)
 How (Is the parameter to be monitored?)
 When (Define the frequency / or continuous?)
 Why (Is the parameter being monitored?)
-Cost (if not included in project budget) Who (Is responsible for monitoring?) site, the approved handler, and where the waste was disposed; by approved subcontractors Waste Management - Waste storage collection, storage and transfer areas Visual inspection evidence of accidental releases and to verify that wastes are properly labelled and stored Weekly Monitor compliance with waste storage requirements Not applicable O&M Hazardous Materials - Hazardous Materials storage collection, storage and transfer areas Visual inspection Weekly Monitor compliance with hazardous materials storage requirements Not applicable O&M Runoff system - blockages Runoff system Visual inspection Monthly and in prevision of rain Monitor compliance with overflowing Not applicable O&M Runoff system - erosion prevention mitigation measures Runoff system discharge points Visual inspection Monthly Monitor compliance with erosion objectives Not applicable O&M Soil Quality Hazardous materials and liquid and solid waste storage areas as a minimum Sampling methodology as described in SESIA Soil Contamination chapter If major accidental releases of pollutants take place, following remediation.
+Cost (if not included in project budget) Who (Is responsible for monitoring?) transfer areas Runoff system blockages Runoff system Visual inspection Monthly and in preision of rain Monitor compliance with overflowing Not applicable O&M Runoff system - erosion prevention mitigation measures Runoff system discharge points Visual inspection Monthly Monitor compliance with erosion objectives Not applicable O&M Soil Quality Hazardous materials and liquid and solid waste storage areas as a minimum Sampling methodology as described in SESIA Vol. 2 If major accidental releases of pollutants take place, following remediation.
 Monitor compliance with ground pollution targets To be covered by the O&M or responsible subcontractor.
-O&M / subcontractor Ecological status - Presence of fauna.
-Specialist is not Onsite, adjacent area (~200 m Count of fauna species and identify nesting areas.
-Monthly Monitor ecology around the site Not Applicable O&M
+O&M / subcontractor Ecological status - Identify bird or other fauna mortality Onsite Identification and count of mortality Daily inspections All O&M workers to be trained to report carcasses onsite.
+Monitor potential mortality due to collision Not Applicable O&M Ecological status - Bird Mortallity Monitoring PL alignment and poles See Section 20.1 Bird mortality identification, count of carcasses, species identification and carcass removal trials.
+Monthly during bird migration periods (end of August to November and March to mid May) for the first two years of operation of the power line.
+Monitor Bird Mortality within the alignment.
+See Section 20.1 To be covered by the O&M. O&M